-- The State must have an approved State Administrative Plan and State Hazard Mitigation Plan prior to grant award. - If a local jurisdiction is the subapplicant, they must have an approved local mitigation plan in place (or receive an Extraordinary Circumstances exception) prior to grant award. - ◆ Each safe room included in this project must meet the criteria of FEMA P-320, Taking Shelter From the Storm, Building a Safe Room For your Home or Small Business, or FEMA P-361, Design and Construction Guidance for Community Safe Rooms. - Safe rooms cannot be placed in floodways, velocity zones, Coastal A Zones, or areas subject to coastal storm surge inundation associated with a Category 5 hurricane. - If a residential safe room is sited in a Special Flood Hazard Area, the structure must be insured for Flood Damage, and a deed notice must be conveyed to retain this requirement. - This project conforms with applicable Hazard Mitigation Grant Program eligibility criteria for all projects. - Applicant may request approval for pre-award costs.
+- The State must have an approved State Administrative Plan and State Hazard Mitigation Plan prior to grant award. - If a local jurisdiction is the subapplicant, they must have an approved local mitigation plan in place (or receive an Extraordinary Circumstances exception) prior to grant award. - Each safe room included in this project must meet the criteria of FEMA P-320, Taking Shelter From the Storm, Building a Safe Room For your Home or Small Business, or FEMA P-361, Design and Construction Guidance for Community Safe Rooms. - Safe rooms cannot be placed in floodways, velocity zones, Coastal A Zones, or areas subject to coastal storm surge inundation associated with a Category 5 hurricane. - If a residential safe room is sited in a Special Flood Hazard Area, the structure must be insured for Flood Damage, and a deed notice must be conveyed to retain this requirement. - This project conforms with applicable Hazard Mitigation Grant Program eligibility criteria for all projects. - Applicant may request approval for pre-award costs.
 Implementation costs incurred prior to grant award are not eligible for reimbursement.

-State (Grantee) Info rmation
+State (Grantee) Information

-Disaster number:

-Eligible subapplicant: State or local governme ent Pr ivate non- -profit entity

-Does the project conform to o the State/local mitigation pla an?Ye es No
+Disaster number: Eligible subapplicant: State or local government Private non-profit entity Does the project conform to the State/local mitigation plan?
+Yes No

-Applicant Information on
+Applicant Information

-Project Title: Residential Sa afe Room Construction/Install lation
+Project Title: Residential Safe Room Construction/Installation

 Applicant

-Federal Information Proces sing Standard (FIPS) Code
+Federal Information Process sing Standard (FIPS) Code

 Federal Tax ID Number (if required)

 Data Universal Numbering System (DUNS) Number

-Community NFIP Status: Participating Community ID)#
+Community NFIP Status: Participating Community ID #

-In Good Standing N on-participating 5 CRS
+In Good Standing Non-participating CRS

 Legislative District(s)

 Application prepared by:

 Name

 Title

-Address

-City/State/Zip

-Telephone
+Email

 Applicant Agent

 Title

 Address

 City/State/Zip

-Telephone
+Telephone Email